Both illegal and prescription drugs can be addictive.

 - financial struggles

-If you have a drug addiction, or know someone who does, get support to find the right treatment.
-Contact your GP, your local NHS drug and alcohol service, or a drug support organisation such as:
+If you have a drug addiction, or you know someone who does, get support to find the right treatment.
+Contact your GP, your local NHS drug and alcohol service, or one of the following drug support organisations.

-Gambling can result in serious debt and financial problems, having an impact on both the individual and their family.
+Gambling can result in serious debt and financial problems, which can affect your life and the lives of those around you.

-If you or a loved one is struggling with a gambling addiction, you can seek support and advice from GamCare.
+If you or a loved one is struggling with a gambling addiction, you can seek support and advice from gambling support charity GamCare.